 To prove the identity of Alexandra and her children, the scientists took blood from Prince Philip, the consort of Queen Elizabeth II and the grand nephew of Alexandra.
 Because they all share a common maternal ancestor, they would all share mitochondria DNA, which is passed almost unchanged from mother to child.
 The comparison between the mtDNA in Philip’s blood and in the remains was positive, proving them to be the Romanovs.
 To prove the czar’s identity, who would not share this mtDNA, the remains of Grand Duke George, the brother of Nicholas, were exhumed.
 A comparison of their mtDNA proved their relation.

 A Romanov daughter was missing from the burial site.
 Could Anastasia have escaped and resurfaced as Anna Anderson?
 In 1994, American and English scientists sought to answer this question once and for all.
 Using a tissue sample of Anderson’s recovered from a Virginia hospital, the English team compared her mtDNA with that of the Romanovs.
 Simultaneously, an American team compared the mtDNA found in a strand of her hair.
 Both teams came to the same decisive conclusion: Anna Anderson was not a Romanov.

-Later, the scientists compared Anna Anderson’s mtDNA with that of Karl Maucher, a great nephew of Franziska Schanzkowska.
+Later, the scientists compared Anna Anderson’s mtDNA with that of Karl Maucher, a great-nephew of Franziska Schanzkowska.
 The DNA was a match, finally proving the theory put forth by a German investigator in the 1920s.
-One of the great mysteries of the 20th century was solved.
+One of the great mysteries of the 20th century was partially solved.